fardaniqbal/duckpass/README.md

 to specify source file containing random bytes.
 Run with argument `-?` for more usage info.

-This is mostly an experiment to benchmark against duckpass.sh, which is interpreted code, but is probably more convenient than this since you don't have to compile it.
+This is mostly an experiment to benchmark against `duckpass.sh`, which is interpreted code, but is probably more convenient than this since you don't have to compile it.
 I might be re-inventing the wheel here, but other open-source password generators I found didn't meet my